 As hotels begin realizing the importance of online marketing, they are also starting to see how social media fits into the big picture.
-Not only does social media create a community around your hotel’s brand, act as a customer service outlet, provide a place to showcase your property and its accomplishments, among many other aspects, but it also can have an impact on where your property shows up on Google.
-75% of web browsers never click past the first page of search results, so in order to increase direct bookings, it is imperative that hotels appear as high as possible on Google.
+Social media creates a community around your hotel’s brand.
+It also acts as a customer service outlet and provides a place to showcase your property and its accomplishments.
+It also can have an impact on where your property shows up on Google.
+To increase direct bookings, hotels must appear as high as possible on Google.
 Social media marketing will only help this process.

-Marketing with social media can be relatively low-cost, which is perfect for independent or boutique hotels without some of the same resources as big brand name properties.
+Marketing with social media can be relatively low-cost, which is perfect for independent or boutique hotels without some of the same resources as prominent brand name properties.
 There are many tools available that can help make the most of your hotel’s social media strategy.
-The release of Facebook’s Graph Search brought enhanced Page Insights to brand pages, and while there is endless data to be studied on there, there are a couple new tools included that can be especially useful if applied correctly.
+The release of Facebook’s Graph Search brought enhanced Page Insights to brand pages.
+While there are unlimited data to be studied in there, there are a couple of new tools included that can be especially useful if applied correctly.

 Below that, Times shows the average number of fans who saw your posts per hour.
 This can give you insight into the best time to post content to your page.
-Applying this data can be a great way to take advantage of organic traffic, especially if your budget is small and you aren’t utilizing Promoted Posts.
-If you come into work on a Monday and post a photo right when you log into your computer, yet the majority of your fans tend to be online at 3pm, it might be time to switch up your routine.
+Applying this data can be a great way to take advantage of organic traffic.
+This is especially true if your budget is small and you aren’t utilizing Promoted Posts.
+If the majority of your fans tend to be online at 3 pm, it makes no sense to post a photo the moment that you clock into work.
+If you come into work on a Monday and post a photo right when you log into your computer, it might be time to switch up your routine.